 - Hours of Work

 Details of all opportunities are advertised to the classes by the Work Placement Office.
 We encourage employers to consider the benefits of taking more than one student.
-Students express their interest in the opportunity to the work placement office within 2 working days.
+Students express their interest in the opportunity to the work placement office within two working days.

-The Work Placement Office forwards CV’s to the organisation.
-The organisation selects students to interview (Organisations are advised to interview as soon as possible after receipt of CVs, as students maybe placed elsewhere in the intervening period).
+The Work Placement Office forwards CVs to the organisation.
+The organisation selects students to interview (organisations are advised to interview as soon as possible after receipt of CVs, as students may be placed elsewhere in the intervening period).

 The Work Placement Office contacts students and organises all interviews.
 The organisation selects students they wish to offer work placements to.
 All work placement offers must be made via the Work Placement Officer.
-(Students can apply to several organisations but must accept the first firm offer of placement made to them via the Work Placement Office).
+Students can apply to several organisations but must accept the first firm offer of placement made to them via the Work Placement Office.

-The college strongly advises that organisations issue a fixed term contract of employment together with details on their policies/work practice procedures to students.
+The college strongly advises that organisations issue a fixed-term contract of employment together with details on their policies/work practice procedures to students.
 We request that you also forward this completed to the college for our records.
-A tri-Party agreement will be signed whereby the college, the student and the employer sign and pledge their intention for a successful placement.
+A tri-party agreement will be signed whereby the college, the student and the employer sign and pledge their intention for a successful placement.

-Be a Guest Speaker
+Be a guest speaker